Sunday, January 29, 2017

 Aesthetics?

-Visually, this is a basic affair with crudely-drawn graphics and jerky scrolling to boot.
-However, I must admit being mightily impressed with the animation of the running men which reminded me of Impossible Mission.
+Visually, this is a basic affair with crudely drawn graphics and average scrolling to boot.
+However, I must admit being mightily impressed with the animation of the running men, which reminded me of Impossible Mission.
+Sadly, the sound effects are probably worse than the visuals.
+Truly terrible.

 However, we need him because the roads in the future are just terrible.